tabacco/fuelphp-newrelic/README.md

 fuelphp-newrelic
 ================

-Simple event hook for FuelPHP to properly set the NewRelic transaction name for the request
+This is just a simple FuelPHP package for NewRelic users that will properly set the transaction name as 'Controller_Class/action'.
+It registers itself with FuelPHP's Event system, so apart from adding it to the list of packages in always_load, it should be a drop-in.